LeSpocky/ptxdist/doc/dev_add_new_pkgs.rst

 ``libm``.
 Our new package was built successfully, because the linker was able to link our binaries against the ``libm`` from the toolchain.
-But in this case the ``libm`` must also be available in the target’s root filesystem to fulfil the run-time dependency: We have to force PTXdist to install ``libm``. ``libm`` is part of the *glibc* package, but is not installed by default (to keep the root filesystem small).
+But in this case the ``libm`` must also be available in the target’s root filesystem to fulfill the run-time dependency: We have to force PTXdist to install ``libm``. ``libm`` is part of the *glibc* package, but is not installed by default (to keep the root filesystem small).
 So, it **does not** help to select the ``GLIBC`` symbol, to get a ``libm`` at run-time.